r3v/r3vbot/README.md

 * Flood Control
 * Do a few channel OP duties
 * Various toys, like !dice 3d6, !magic8ball, !groucho etc.
-* SSL connection
+* DONE!! -> SSL connection
-* Move settings into a separate config file
+* DONE!! ->Move settings into a separate config file
-* Restrict certain commands to a list of people (not just owner)
+* DONE!! ->Restrict certain commands to a list of people (not just owner)
 * Logfile to record certain bot interactions

 Full details on bugs and planned features is available on GitHub: